reactive/data-client/docs/core/guides/ssr.md

   <meta name="docsearch:pagerank" content="10"/>
 </head>

-Server Side Rendering can improve the first-load performance of your application.
+Server Side Rendering (SSR) can improve the first-load performance of your application.
 Reactive Data Client takes this one step further by pre-populating the data store.
 Unlike other SSR methodologies, Reactive Data Client becomes interactive the moment the page is visible, making [data mutations](https://dataclient.io/docs/getting-started/mutations) instantaneous.
 Additionally there is no need for additional data fetches that increase server load and slow client hydration, potentially causing application stutters.

-## NextJS
+## NextJS SSR

 We've optimized integration into NextJS with a custom [Document](https://nextjs.org/docs/advanced-features/custom-document) and NextJS specific wrapper for [App](https://nextjs.org/docs/advanced-features/custom-app)